George Brinton McClellan was a career soldier and officer who fought in the Mexican-American War and the Civil War before turning to politics.

-George Brinton McClellan (1826-1885) – McClellan was born in Philadelphia on December 3, 1826 to Dr. George McClellan, a prominent surgical ophthalmologist and founder of the Jefferson Medical College, and Elizabeth Steinmetz Brinton McClellan, daughter of a leading Pennsylvania family.
+McClellan was born in Philadelphia, Pennsylvania, on December 3, 1826, to Dr. George McClellan, a prominent surgical ophthalmologist and founder of the Jefferson Medical College, and Elizabeth Steinmetz Brinton McClellan, daughter of a leading Pennsylvania family.
 The third of five children, he first attended the University of Pennsylvania at the age of 13, planning on studying law.
-However, after two years, he decided he wanted to be in the military and was accepted to United States Military Academy in 1842.
+However, after two years, he decided he wanted to be in the military and was accepted to the United States Military Academy in 1842.

-Graduating second in his class he began his career as a brevet second lieutenant in the U.S. Army Corps of Engineers.
-While serving in the Mexican-American War, he was promoted to Captain and afterwards served as an instructor at West Point and as a surveyor of potential transcontinental railroad routes.
-In 1857, he resigned his commission and became Chief Engineer of the Illinois Central Railroad, where he occasionally worked with a lawyer named Abraham Lincoln.
-When the Civil War began, he once again found himself in the military, with President Lincoln approving him as a Major General in the regular army.
+Graduating second in his class, he began his career as a brevet second lieutenant in the U.S. Army Corps of Engineers.
+While serving in the Mexican-American War, he was promoted to Captain and afterward served as an instructor at West Point and a surveyor of potential transcontinental railroad routes.
+In 1857, he resigned from his commission and became Chief Engineer of the Illinois Central Railroad, where he occasionally worked with a lawyer named Abraham Lincoln.
+When the Civil War began, he again found himself in the military, with President Lincoln approving him as a Major General in the regular army.
 He was outranked only by General-in-Chief Winfield Scott.

-After his military service, he was an unsuccessful candidate for President of the United States in 1864 and was a Democratic Party politician, who served as the 24th Governor of New Jersey from 1878-1881.
+After his military service, he was an unsuccessful candidate for President of the United States in 1864.
+He was a Democratic Party politician who served as the 24th Governor of New Jersey from 1878-1881.

 On October 29, 1885, George Brinton McClellan died in Orange, New Jersey.
 He is buried in Riverside Cemetery in Trenton.